 What is endometrial cancer?

-Endometrial cancer is a cancer that starts in the inner lining of the womb (uterus).
+Endometrial cancer starts in the inner lining of the womb (uterus).
 This lining is called the endometrium.
-The pictures below show where the uterus is found and then provide a closer look at the uterus.
+The picture below shows where the uterus is found.

 Types of cancers of the uterus and endometrium

 Nearly all cancers of the uterus start in the endometrium.
 They are called endometrial carcinomas.
 Cancers can also start in the muscle layer of the uterus.
 These cancers belong to the group of cancers called sarcomas and are covered in Uterine Sarcoma.

 The grade of an endometrioid adenocarcinoma is based on how much the cancer cells form glands that look like the glands found in normal, healthy endometrium (such as the glands that produce the lining that is shed monthly as a “period”).
 In lower-grade cancers (grades 1 and 2), more of the cancer cells form normal-looking glands.
 In higher-grade cancers (grade 3), more of the cancer cells are kind of jumbled up and do not form normal glands.
-Higher grade cancers tend to grow faster and are more likely to spread than lower grade cancers.
+Higher grade cancers tend to grow faster and are more likely to spread than lower-grade cancers.